kc-li/Tonal_Aspects_CSW/README.md

 # Tonal_Aspects_CSW

-The files in this repository are supplemental material associated with the paper: Li, Bryant & Nguyen (2023): Tonal effects in code-switching: A comparative study of English/Cantonese, Mandarin and Vietnamese. *Submitted for Review.*
+The files in this repository are supplemental material associated with the paper: Li, Bryant & Nguyen (2023): Lexical tonal effects in code-switching: A comparative study of Cantonese, Mandarin and Vietnamese switching with English. *Submitted for Review.*

 The three python scripts with prefix `process_` demonstrate how corpora were processed.